chickenspaceprogram/ctty/README.md

 `keyselect.h` : Provides a simple way to detect and return only certain keypresses.

 `keycodes.h` : A header file containing preprocessor macros for common keycodes.

+`main.c` : An example program showing how to use ctty.
+This program waits for the user to press 'a', 's', 'd', 'f', or one of the arrow keys, and then prints the index of that key.